show episodes

 Weekly

-Cancer, Heart Disease, Mental Health, and Health in general, with the medicine of laughter along the way Cancer and Heart Disease are far too common these days in both Men and Women and with these illnesses, Mental Health can play a major part in a patient's recovery.
+Cancer, Heart Disease, Mental Health, and Health in general, a positive Mental attitude and some laughter is a medicine thats Free!
+Cancer and Heart Disease are far too common these days in both Men and Women and with these illnesses, Mental Health can play a major part in a patient's recovery.
 Nothing prepares us for that dreaded diagnosis of Cancer, a sudden Heart Attack, or Cardiac arrest without warning.
 Filling in the blanks.
-Martin & Patrick discuss our personal experiences, the treatment, the support, family, a ...
+Martin & Patrick discuss their personal experiences, the trea ...

 continue reading